alphagov/notifications-tech-docs/README.md

 ## Deployment

-The tech docs are built and deployed in a concourse pipeline, using a container image built from the Dockerfile at the root of this repository.
+The tech docs are built and deployed in a Concourse pipeline, using a container image built from the Dockerfile in the `docker` directory.

-If tech docs fail to deploy and the container needs to be updated, run the `build-tech-docs-image` task in Concourse after making and committing any required changes to the Dockerfile.
+When running locally we use the `ruby_build` target, which runs the app using the Middleman server.
+When running in preview or production
+(the app is not deployed in staging) we use the `production` target which runs with NGINX.

 ## Licence